What Vitamin Supplements Should You Take On A Keto Diet?

 Drinking your greens first thing in the morning is a good idea as it can rehydrate your liver, balance your blood sugar and energise you for the day.

-If you’d rather not drink your greens powder, you can add it to your scrambled eggs or an omelette, sprinkle it over veg, mix it into salads or add it to soup.
+Alternatively, you can add greens powder to your scrambled eggs or an omelette, sprinkle it over veg, mix it into salads or add it to soup.

 When you first transition to the keto diet, you might experience brain fog or have trouble concentrating.